ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - avoid using keys for more than one purpose
 - rotate their keys in well-defined cryptoperiods, see {{KEY-MANAGEMENT}}

-Issuers and Transparency Services SHOULD:

-- use a Trusted Execution Environment (TEE) for cryptographic operations.

-## Transparency Service Operational Considerations

-Issuers and Transparency Services SHOULD:

-- protect against malicious or vulnerable replicas by replicating with a consensus algorithm, such as Practical Byzantine Fault Tolerance {{PBFT}}.
-- provide additional authenticity assurances about its secure implementation and operation, enabling remote attestation of the hardware platforms and/or software Trusted Computing Bases (TCB) that run the Transparency Service.

 ## Threat Model

 This section provides a generic threat model for SCITT, describing its residual security properties when some of its actors (Issuers, Transparency Services, and Auditors) are corrupt or compromised.